 When should I harvest my sprouts?

-This is largely dependent on personal preference – some like to eat them as soon as they start to germinate, others line a bit higher plant-to-seed ratio.
+This is largely dependent on personal preference – some like to eat them as soon as they start to germinate, others like a bit higher plant-to-seed ratio.
 However, the larger the seed, the less growth you would usually want.
 This is mainly because the large seeded varieties like Snow Pea start to grow fairly large roots very quickly and often the roots can be the least appetising part of the plant.
 But if you like the more mature shoots of for example Snow Peas or Wheatgrass, grow them in a Microgreens tray where you can cut off the seed and root and only eat the shoot.
-Next section will take you through growing Microgreens in more detail.
+The next section will take you through growing Microgreens in more detail.

 Can I grow normal garden seeds as sprouts?